 - Coughing, chest tightness and shortness of breath

 Many people do not experience an allergic reaction the first time they take a drug.
 However, the next time you take the drug, your immune system may see it as an invader, and you’ll develop symptoms as your body releases chemicals to defend against it.

-Allergy doctor in NJ Dr. Tadros suggest that patients with drug allergies may experience symptoms regardless of whether their medicine comes in liquid, pill or injectable form.
+Dr. Tadros suggest that patients with drug allergies may experience symptoms regardless of whether their medicine comes in liquid, pill or injectable form.

 These symptoms may include: